-"Senora Jen" is MLA's Music and Special Topics teacher and Director of the Mountain Stewardship and Outdoor Leadership Program (Mountain SOL).
+"Senora Jen" is MLA's Music and Geography teacher and Director of the Mountain Stewardship and Outdoor Leadership Program (Mountain SOL).
 She previously taught Spanish so the kids still call her Senora.
-She currently teaches music, geography, outdoor education and leadership, and this year will also be teaching a Middle School class entitled "Shattering Stereotypes: West Virginia History."
+She currently teaches music, geography, outdoor education and leadership.
 She plays five instruments and has a passion for sharing music in English and Spanish.
 Jen has also taught at the West Virginia Scholars Academy, Yale University, the New Jersey School of Conservation, Salem International University, in the geography department at West Virginia University, and at Escuela Superior Politécnica de Chimborazo.
 Most recently she helped to create a Sister Schools for Change program with the Playing for Change Foundation.
 Jen lives outside Morgantown with her husband, two sons, and many four legged animals.
 Jen received her BA in English from the University of Virginia, her Masters in Forestry from Yale School of Forestry and Environmental Studies, and her PhD in Geography from West Virginia University.
-She recently achieved her goal of becoming a National Geographic Certified Educator.
+She recently achieved her goal of becoming a National Geographic Certified Educator and serves on the National Geographic Advisory Committee for West Virginia.

 Jeff Ryan is the Art teacher at MLA.
 He received his B.F.A in Ceramics (with K-12 Certification) from West Virginia University in 1996.
 He has been teaching pottery, handbuilding, and sculpture in many community based arts organizations for over 15 years.
 In 2001, he lived and worked in Nargarno Karabagh (Armenia) for two years.
 Working with locals, he oversaw the reactivation of a small village pottery.
 In 2006 as a graduate student, he traveled to China to study porcelain production and ceramic history.
 In 2009, he worked with locals in Kabul, Afghanistan as a consultant to produce geometric tile for a non profit organization’s courtyard fountain.
 His background is in functional pottery, but his current work is a combination of narrative mosaics and geometric tile.